Starbucks Bulletproof Coffee

 Artificial sweeteners also contribute to hyperactivity, poor sleep quality, and insomnia.

-Keto diets are really effective if you can stick to them, but that’s not always easy to do.
+Keto diets are effective if you can stick to them, but that’s not always easy.
 The last thing you want to do is sabotage your efforts by consuming substances that stimulate your appetite.

-And poor sleep quality has so many negative effects on your body, it’s not funny.
+Poor sleep quality negatively affects your body; it’s not funny.
 A major effect of a bad night’s sleep is wanting to eat more food.

 Summing Up

-Starbucks doesn’t really cater to the keto crowd and you’ll get a polite no if you ask if you can have a Starbucks bulletproof coffee.
+Starbucks doesn’t cater to the keto crowd, and you’ll get a polite no if you ask if you can have a Starbucks bulletproof coffee.

 Most of the signature beverages at Starbucks are loaded with sugar, which is why they taste so good.
 But you can adapt a regular, unsweetened Starbucks coffee and make it bulletproof by adding a couple of pats of butter or a serving of heavy whipped cream to your order.

-If your bulletproof coffee isn’t complete without a tablespoon of MCT oil, carry a small bottle around with you, so you can add your own.
+If your bulletproof coffee isn’t complete without a tablespoon of MCT oil, carry a small bottle around with you so that you can add your own.